 How to Make a Doppio

 If you already know how to make espresso, then you automatically know how to make a doppio espresso.
-If you do not, however, we shall provide you with a detailed explanation.
-First, we would start with the equipment and ingredients that you would be needing.
+If you do not, however, I shall provide you with a detailed explanation.
+First, I would start with the equipment and ingredients that you would be needing.